patoi/svelte-component-library-template/README.md

 # Svelte Components template

+**You can create your own component library to your applications with this template.**

 A base for building Svelte _component library._

-You can create your own _component library_ to your applications with this template.

 Original work is https://github.com/sveltejs/component-template